pynchia/feltest/README.md

 ## Setup and execution of the tests

-`docker build --target pybuild -t testbuild .`
+`docker build --no-cache --target pybuild -t testbuild .`

 `docker run -it testbuild`